Granpiecito/portfolioAstro/README.md

 - [Version 0.1.4] - Changes in About and Interesting sections.
 - [Version 0.1.5] - Added new files, ProjctsMarkdown, slug.astro and Projects.astro, need to fix routing.
 - [Version 0.1.6] - Routing to projects page fixed, home button fixed in project page.
+- [Version 0.1.7] - config.ts data restructure, need to fix the project collection call in projects.astro
 ```

 # Introduction